Skip to main content

 What is the penalty under the DPDP Act?

-Penalties can extend up to Rs 250 crores/-, and it depends upon several factors like gravity, repetitive nature, etc.
+DPDPA penalties can extend up to Rs 250 crores/- and depend upon several factors like gravity, repetitive nature, etc.

 Photo of Safna